As a travel-photographer, I have the privilege to join many different groups of people to the most amazing locations on this planet.

 We stood still, right there, in the middle where it all happened: a buzzing festival.

 The organization of this festival, Extrema, is still using my images in their online communication.

 South Africa has a special place in my heart.
 This is where I grew up many years ago.
 I feel like coming home, every time I visit.
 My last trip to South Africa had an unusual twist: I participated in “Afrika Burn” which was organized in the middle of the desert of Tankwa Town.

 “Afrika Burn” is a regional Burning Man event, bringing the Burning Man culture and believes into the local community of South Africa.

 It changed my view on the world, communities and longterm goals.
 It has brought me freedom “to be and express.”
 I discovered that, taking part in this event, it literally brought the colors into my life I was so looking for, without even realizing.

 A photo assignment for the Dutch recruitment agency “Only Human”, portraying their company values: enthusiasm and personal involvement.

-Diederik was in need of a new, authentic picture for the release of the new management book for his company Scenter, and organization development company.
+Diederik was in need of an authentic picture for the release of his management book 'Teams in Flow' for his company Scenter, and organization development company.